HCfebrian/flutter_text_recognition/README.md

 ### data layer
-data source from 3rd party library or the internet. also handle conversion to entity.
+data source from 3rd party library or the internet. this layer also handle conversion to entity.

 ### domain layer
 the business layer, manipulating pure entities through usecases.